top of page

 We are an all-volunteer, non-profit organization chartered by New York State to explore and share stories about Western New York’s historic and contemporary contributions to the Presidency and national affairs.

 The Buffalo Presidential Center operates a museum on the second floor of the Central Library free of charge.
 We also travel throughout Western New York, presenting public programs and exhibits.
-If you’re interested in learning more about our topics, or hosting a speaker for your group, please visit the Outreach tab.
+If you’re interested in learning more about our topics, or hosting a speaker for your group, please visit the Speaker's Bureau tab.

 Buffalo Presidential Center